adrianmg/adrianmg.github.io/_posts/2018-11-03-favorite-design-books.md

 {:.anchor }
 <img src='{{ "/assets/images/posts/2018/book-01.png" | relative_url }}' srcset='{{ "/assets/images/posts/2018/book-01.png" | relative_url }} 1x, {{ "/assets/images/posts/2018/book-01.png" | relative_url }} 2x'>

 A comic book that teaches you how to design comics.
-One of the biggest challanges we face as designers is to tell compelling stories in different ways, I think this book does a pretty good job explaining that field.
+One of the biggest challanges we face as designers is to tell compelling stories in different ways, I think this book does a pretty good job explaining it.

 ### The Laws of Simplicity – John Maeda
 {:.anchor }
 <img src='{{ "/assets/images/posts/2018/book-08.png" | relative_url }}' srcset='{{ "/assets/images/posts/2018/book-08.png" | relative_url }} 1x, {{ "/assets/images/posts/2018/book-08.png" | relative_url }} 2x'>

-One of the most difficult challenges as designers is to find the right balance between the complexity and simplicift of many things: granularity of information, visual resources, mental models, and so on.
+One of the most difficult challenges as designers is to find the right balance between the complexity and simplicity: granularity of information, visual resources, mental models, and so on.
 Maeda does a pretty great job explaining what simplicity is while sharing his methodology to transform complex problems into simpler ones.

 ### The Psychology Of Everyday Things – Don Norman
 {:.anchor }